-8.7.1 When a nonconformity occurs, the laboratory shallc) implement any action needed; Necessary conditions for corrective action should be clearly defined.
+8.7.1 When a nonconformity occurs, the laboratory shall: c) implement any action needed Necessary conditions for corrective action should be clearly defined.
 The laboratory management should be confident about the effectiveness and the performance of the corrective action.

-8.7.1 When a nonconformity occurs, the laboratory shalld) review the effectiveness of any corrective action taken; The result of the corrective actions shall be recorded and monitored for determining the effectiveness of the corrective actions.
-Monitoring should verify the successful completion of the identified actions and assess the effectiveness of the actions taken. • Time needs to pass to determine the effectiveness .
+• 8.7.1 When a nonconformity occurs, the laboratory shall:d) review the effectiveness of any corrective action taken;The result of the corrective actions shall be monitored for determining the effectiveness of the corrective actions.Monitoring should verify the successful completion of the identified actions and assess the effectiveness of the actions taken. • Time needs to pass to determine the effectiveness Corrective action is a required input for the management review